cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

     Apply complete!
 Resources: 78 added, 0 changed, 0 destroyed.
     ```

 24. You can check the progress by looking at two places, first look in your github repository.
 You will see the git repository has been created based on the name you have provided.
-The Maximo Core install will populate this with information to let OpenShift GitOps install the software.
+The Cloud Pak for Data (CP4D) install will populate this with information to let OpenShift GitOps install the software.
 The second place is to look at the OpenShift console, Click Workloads->Pods and you will see the GitOps operator being installed.

 25. Change directories to the `210-*` folder and run the following commands to deploy storage into your cluster: